12 Dating & Marriage Building Activities

 As the saying goes, “a couple that works out together, stays together.”
 I don’t know if this is true, but what I do know is that exercise is great for your mindset and sense of well-being – traits that are part of a healthy relationship.

-You can read books on the subject together.
-You can attend a weekend retreat.
-You can see a counselor or coach for a relational check-up.
+You can read books on the subject together, attend a weekend retreat.
+You can see a counselor or relatinoship coach for a relational check-up.
 Opportunities to learn about having a healthy relationship abound if you look for them.

 If you found this information helpful, SUBSCRIBE TODAY to access my Free video & worksheet, Shatterproof Yourself: 7 Small Steps to a Giant Leap in Your Mental Health.